air2310/megRetinotopy/README.md

 (\* indicates shared first or senior authorship)

 ## GOAL
-The aim of this project is to predict visually-triggered MEG responses responses to retinotopic bar stimuli.
+The goal of our forward modeling approach is to predict visually-triggered MEG responses responses starting from retinotopic bar stimuli.
 To do this, we use the population receptive field (pRF) models estimated with functional MRI and combine these with a forward model of current propagation from the cortex to the MEG sensors.

 ## MODEL OVERVIEW